 Easy Proteins and Lunch Ideas to Pack

 If you’re needing more meal ideas, here are some simple ones that can round out road trip food.
 (I like to pack more snacks than the kids usually eat at home since they tend to eat more while we’re traveling in the car.
-This is fine and if it worries you at all, remember that this is just one day and you’ll get back to normal eating the next day!)
+This is fine, and if it worries you at all, remember this is just one day and you’ll get back to normal eating the next day!)

 - Nut butter packets

 - Shredded or diced chicken

 - Overnight Oats with Yogurt and Berries